matt035343/interactive-scala/README.md

 # Interactive Scala

 Interactive Scala is an extension for Visual Studio Code.
-Inspired by Ionide F#, this extension lets you select Scala code and execute it in the Scala interpreter REPL by a quick keyboard shortcut.
+This extension lets you select Scala code and execute it in the Scala interpreter REPL by a quick keyboard shortcut.

 ## Features